mwi079/purrfect/README.md

 npm run test

 ## Docker
-This application is also containerised via docker for each of distribution.
+This application is also containerised via docker for ease of distribution.

 docker-compose-up --build